patricia-gallardo/cpp-doom/data/demos/README.md

 The demo-check tool runs each demo in `-cicddemo` mode and compares the output of the statdump to a good known result.

-Some demos are from this excellent resource: http://www.classicdoom.com/odddemos.htm
+Some demos are from this excellent resource: http://www.classicdoom.com/odddemos.htm Some demos are from the compet-n and SDA archive: https://archive.org/details/competn

 Much thanks to the classic doom and doom speed demo archive community.